 After the authentication in the 3G PLMN domain, the user proceeds to the third authentication step that registers it to the IMS domain (see Figure 6).
 In contrast to the multi-pass AKA, which performs mutual authentication between the user and the IMS, the one-pass AKA procedure authenticates only the user to the IMS network.
 The fact that the IMS is not authenticated to the user does not imply any security risk, since IMS is located within and operated by the 3G PLMN, which has been already authenticated in the previous step.
+Another difference of the one-pass AKA with the multi-pass AKA is that the former does not establish an IPsec tunnel between the user and the P-CSCF.
+However, this does not impose any security threat, since the deployed IPsec tunnel between the user and PDG protect the messages of the SIP protocol.

 In the third authentication step, the user first sends a SIP register message to the PDG that includes its IMPI identity using the previously established IPsec tunnel (Figure 6-step 1).
 Upon receiving the user's IMPI identity, the PDG retrieves the IMSI of the user by querying the Security Policy Database (SPD) of the IPsec protocol, which maintains the user's profile [11].
-Then, the PDG incorporates the retrieved IMSI value of the user (i.e., imsi) in the SIP register message, and forwards it to the S-CSCF (Figure 6message 2).
-The latter stores the pair of identities (imsi, impi) in the user's record, and sends the impi value to the HSS/AuC (Figure 6message 3).
-Note that in case that the S-CSCF has already stored the pair of user's identities (imsi, impi) during a previous authentication, then the exchange of messages with the HSS/AuC (Figure 6-message 3) is omitted.
+Then, the PDG incorporates the retrieved IMSI value of the user (i.e., imsi) in the SIP register message, and forwards it to the S-CSCF (Figure 6-message 2).
+The latter stores the pair of identities (imsi, impi) in the user's record, and sends the impi value to the HSS/AuC (Figure 6-message 3).
+Note that in case that the S-CSCF has already stored the pair of user's identities (imsi, impi) during a previous authentication, then the exchange of messages with the HSS/AuC (Figure 6message 3) is omitted.
 Using the received IMPI value (i.e., impi), the HSS/AuC retrieves the IMSI identity of the user.
-We denote the retrieved IMSI value from the HSS/AuC as IMSIHSS(impi).
-In the sequel, the HSS/AuC stores the P-CSCF name and replies to the S-CSCF by sending the IMSIHSS(impi) value.
-Finally, the S-CSCF checks whether the received and the retrieved IMSI values (i.e., imsi and IMSIHSS(impi)) are the same.
-If IMSIHSS(impi)=imsi, then the S-CSCF sends a verification message to the user and the latter's registration in IMS is successfully completed (Figure 6-message 4).
-Otherwise, if IMSIHSS(impi)≠imsi, then the user is not valid and his registration to IMS is discarded.
+We denote the retrieved IMSI value from the HSS/AuC as IMSI{HSS}(impi).
+In the sequel, the HSS/AuC stores the P-CSCF name and replies to the S-CSCF by sending the IMSI{HSS}(impi) value.
+Finally, the S-CSCF checks whether the received and the retrieved IMSI values (i.e., imsi and IMSI{HSS}(impi)) are the same.
+If IMSI{HSS}(impi)=imsi, then the S-CSCF sends a verification message to the user and the latter's registration in

+IMS is successfully completed (Figure 6-message 4).
+Otherwise, if $IMSI{HSS}(impi)\neq imsi$, then the user is not valid and his registration to IMS is discarded.